temporal-sa/temporal-infra-provisioning-demo/README.md

 In the Temporal UI, configure your Codec server to use `http://localhost:8081/encryption_codec` and do not check any other boxes.
 If you intend to use the compression codec that is available in the data converter, you can use `http://localhost:8081/compression_codec`.

+### Using the SA Shared Codec Server

+In the Temporal UI, configure your Codec server to use `https://codec.tmprl-demo.cloud` and check the "pass the user access token" box.

 ### Interacting with the Workflows